cornerstonejs/dicomParser/README.md

   * By specifying a tag to stop reading at (e.g. parseDicom(byteArray, {untilTag: "x7fe00010"}); )
   * By returning the elements parsed so far in the exception thrown during a parse error (the elements parsed will be in the dataSet property of the exception)
+* Supports reading from Uint8Arrays and Node.js Buffers

 Build System
 ============